-The Federal College Work-Study Program provides both on- and off- campus jobs to eligible undergraduate and graduate students who wish to earn money to help cover their educational expenses.
-Students who work on campus are employed by the College.
-Students who receive off-campus placements will usually be employed by a private non-profit organization or a local, state or federal public agency.
+Touro participates in the federally funded Federal Work-Study (FWS) Program.
+The FWS Program provides both on- and off- campus jobs to eligible undergraduate and graduate students who wish to earn money to help cover their educational expenses.
+Students who work on campus are employed by Touro.
+Students who receive offcampus placements will usually be employed by a private non-profit organization or a local, state or federal public agency.
 The work performed must be in the public interest.
 If the off-campus job is with a private-sector employer, then the job should be related to the student's course of study.